2024-25 Catalog

 ADMISSION REQUIREMENTS

 Applications need to be approved through both the MBA program and the Educational Leadership program.
-Students are required to take the GMAT.
 Students must have at least 2 years of professional post-graduate work experience to apply for this joint degree program.

 Further information about the program may be obtained by contacting Dr. Floyd D. Beachum, Associate Professor, College of Education, at 610-758-5955 / fdb209@lehigh.edu, or the Graduate Programs Office of the College of Business at (610) 758-4450 / business@lehigh.edu.